 Power on in area of fresh air and allow to countdown.
-On sealed combustion appliances (ducted inlet) connect flue probe and power on outside and allow to countdown to set inlet temperature. (see page 12) Note: Not required if using inlet probe in T2.
+On sealed combustion appliances (ducted inlet) connect flue probe and power on outside and allow to continue to set inlet temperature. (see page 12)

 3. CONNECT PROBE

 Connect flue probe thermocouple connector to T1, and connect flue probe to water trap as shown above.